Looking for fun things to do in Seattle this October?

 We have a few tricks and treats up our sleeve for you.
 Whether you’re looking for cozy harvest festivals, delicious foodie events, or a truly creepy, frightful Halloween experience, there is something on this list for you.
 Best of all, many of these October events and activities are cheap or even free!

-Read on for our list of the best things to do in Seattle this October!
+Read on for our list of the best things to do in Seattle in October 2023!

 This October, a series of Halloween candlelight concerts are coming to Seattle.
-Four different Seattle venues will be lit up with candles while talented string musicians play spooky Halloween classics.
-Check out this month’s dates and venues for the Halloween concert series.
+Several different Seattle venues will be lit up with candles while talented string musicians play spooky Halloween classics.
+You can get tickets now for any of the following:

 Looking to have the wits scared out of you this October?
 See our roundup of scary experiences in Seattle!